WHAT IS THIS?

 - Any other introducer of a case or matter to us.

-13. We may supplement the personal data collected from you with information from publicly available sources, such as information to validate your identity or address, or to perform a credit check.
+13. We may supplement the personal data collected from you with information from publicly available sources, such as information to validate your identity or address, or to perform a credit or an identity check.

-16. Please note that your provision of documents for identity verification purposes is necessary for us to comply with our legal and statutory obligations.
-Failure to provide these documents will result in our being unable to undertake identity verification as required by the Money Laundering Regulations 2017 and, subsequently, we will not be able to act for you or the organisation instructing us, as applicable.
+15. Please note that your provision of documents for identity verification purposes is necessary for us to comply with our legal and statutory obligations.
+Failure to provide these documents will result in our being unable to undertake identity verification as required by the Money Laundering Regulations 2017 as amended and, subsequently, we will not be able to act for you or the organisation instructing us, as applicable.

 TYPE OF PERSONAL DATA WE PROCESS ABOUT YOU